Nematus leucotrochus

 Nematus leucotrochus is a species of sawfly in the family Tenthredinidae, known as the pale-spotted gooseberry sawfly.
 Widespread throughout central and northern Europe, this insect is best known as a pest of gooseberries.
 The larvae feed on the foliage of the plant, defoliating it.
 Unlike Nematus ribesii, the common gooseberry sawfly, the species has a single brood.
 Adults appear in early May and larvae in May and June.

+Control measures include hand-picking larvae in the early stages of an attack, or spraying with a recommended insecticide.